chenlabUIUC/UsiNet/README.md

 3. Model training
 Run trainingExample.ipynb for training
 A neural network model file and a training loss log file will be generated in the root folder of the script.
 The image outputs will be generated in the output folder.
+Little tip: The output sinogram stacks in test_pred can be conveniently switched to tilting series view with the Image/Stack/Reslice function in ImageJ.
+The output images might look oversaturated.
+But no worries, it's just a matter of dynamic range and can be fixed by the Image/Adjust/Brightness/Contrast function in ImageJ.